+The fields in this section enable you to specify the default resize ratio, or default width and height, for images in articles.
 If the Zoom enabled for images in article content? radio button is set to Yes, readers can enlarge article images in your publication's pages by clicking on them.
-This zooming feature works for any images inserted inline with the article text.